lliuti/Fading_Blue/README.md

 <p align="center"><img width=100% src="Assets/Fading-Blue-Itch-Io-Banner.png?raw=true"></p>
 A challenging platformer about not losing your light.
-Play it [here](https://itch.io/jam/acerola-jam-0)!

 ---